-Press When you want to F3 Access Power Control Menu for associated channel F4 Access the User Profile Menu in order to view and change user-specific operating parameters F5 Administrator only: View the Administration Menu F6 Administrator only: Toggle autoscan on or off F7 Administrator only: Toggle autoskip on or off F8 View the Information Menu to see the version numbers of the Paragon II's firmware and hardware, the number of accessible Paragon switches, the total number of accessible servers, and so on.
-F9 Log out of the Paragon system (logs user out and invokes the login screen) Shift + F9 If any OSUI screen is displayed; disconnect yourself from the active channel port without logging out F10 If the administrator has set "Display All Computers" to "Yes" and the Selection Menu is sorted by channel port ID, toggle the display of all channel ports (including inaccessible ones) on or off F11 Unit Status Menu for connected Raritan Remote Power Control unit (available only from Power Control Menu) F12 If you are at the Selection Menu: Toggle the Selection Menu between sorting the channel port entries by name or by channel port ID Esc Exit the current OSUI screen (returns user to the Selection Menu, or to the login screen when no channel port is selected)
+Key Action F3 View the Power Control Menu for associated channel F4 Go to the User Profile Menu for users to customize their settings F5 Administrator only: Go to the Administration Menu for the administrator to manage the system settings F6 Administrator only: Toggle the autoscan function on or off F7 Administrator only: Toggle the autoskip function on or off F8 View the Information Menu F9 Log out of the system Shift + F9 Disconnect from the currently accessed channel without logging out of the system F10 Toggle the display of all channel ports (including inaccessible ones) on or off F11 View the Unit Status Menu for connected Raritan Remote Power Control unit (available only from Power Control Menu) F12 Toggle the Selection Menu's sorting way: numerically by port number or alphabetically by name Esc Exit the current OSUI screen

-Notes:

-- ➤ If a user is not the administrator (the Admin account) but has administrator privileges, functions F6 and F7 are displayed in red in the Help Menu, indicating that these functions are not available to them. - ➤ If a system administrator has set Display All Computers to "No," then F10 is displayed in red in the Help Menu for all users, indicating that this function is not available (even for administrators). - > We recommend that you use a Sun keyboard if there are any Sun servers in your system.
-(If you want to control Sun servers with a PS/2 keyboard, see Extra Keyboard/Mouse Information and Settings (on page 200)).
+Note 1: If a user owns administrator privileges but is not the administrator (the Admin account), functions F6 and F7 are shown in red in the Help Menu, indicating that these functions are not available.

+Note 2: If a system administrator has set Display All Computers to "No," then F10 is shown in red in the Help Menu for all users, indicating that this function is not available (even for administrators).

+Note 3: Raritan recommends using a Sun keyboard when there are any Sun servers in your system.
+If you want to control Sun servers with a PS/2 keyboard instead, see Information about Keyboard, Mouse and Video (on page 46).